 If you type

-cd . you will change into the current directory or to put it simple the command will do nothing.
+cd ., you will change into the current directory or, in other words, the command will do nothing.

 Suppose you are currently in the

 /usr/local directory (one level up from the current directory), you would type: